mydumper/mydumper_docs/configure.rst

   [myloader]
   [myloader_session_variables]

-Where the defaults of mydumper, myloader and the session level variables are kept, when they are executed.
+Where the defaults of mydumper, myloader and the session level variables are kept when they are executed.
 In the case of :code:`[myloader_session_variables]` , the default setting is:

 .. code-block::  bash